sasdan/spaceafterborders/en/about.markdown

 lang-ref: about
 ---

-Space After Borders invites young scholars (doctoral and post-doctoral phase) to reflect on and to participate in discussions on what it means to find oneself in a ‘space after borders’, that is, in between multiple languages, cultures, and identities.
+Space After Borders.
+Migration, Literature and Translation, invites young scholars (doctoral and post-doctoral phase) to reflect on and to participate in discussions on what it means to find oneself in a ‘space after borders’, that is, in between multiple languages, cultures, and identities.
 Where are the borders that define a culture, identity, or literary production?
 How can we look beyond them?
 How can we imagine a space after borders?

 The summer school focuses on two phenomena in particular, arguing that a dialogue between these two will be fruitful to discuss these questions: